 In SoCal, I love The Beachcomber for brunch – where you’re literally sitting on the sand and listening to the waves crash while you eat scrumptious organic eggs.
 It’s perfect on a weekend just like this one, with gorgeous, 80 degree warm weather.

 But if I’m the one in charge of actually making brunch, I think my favorite recipe might just be this smoked salmon frittata.
-In fact, it’s so good, you can eat leftovers for 4 days straight and never tire of it.
-Yep, if you watched my Instagram Stories last week, that was me.
+In fact, it’s so good, you can eat leftovers for 4 days straight and never tire of it (meal prep at it’s finest).

 I love healthy fats and Omega-3’s in my breakfast (which I mentioned on this recipe) – because it’s brain food and a great way to kick-start your morning.
 So I’ve loaded this frittata with healthy smoked salmon and a variety of greens including leeks, scallions, parsley and dill.
 Can’t have smoked salmon without dill, right?
 And maybe cream cheese – but in this case we’re using goat cheese.